Goyt Valley Walk Cover Photo

 waterfall in the goyt valley

 This part of the hike was fun.
 We weaved our way through overgrown fern trees and bushes.
 I was grateful that I wore leggings instead of shorts.
-The trail was ascending gradually by now but steep enough to feel some resistance in the legs.

 Approaching the southern tip of the reservoir, we were rewarded with more stunning views.
 With the sun shining, the water was strikingly blue.
 It’s safe to say I made up for the lack of photos at the beginning.